WPsites/Resize-images-before-upload/readme.txt

 == Changelog ==
+= 1 =
+* Fixed issues with the new media upload system and enabling the flash runtime for otherwise incompatible web browsers
+* New clearer alert message for incompatable browsers that don't have Flash installed

 = 0.9 =
 * Added a new method for checking the max image upload size which checks the chosen function exists and falls back to ini check